gaelj/BlazorCodeMirror6/README.md

 # Blazor CodeMirror 6

+> 🚧 This project is still a work-in-progress 🚧

 ![codemirror.svg](codemirror.svg)

-[CodeMirror 6](https://codemirror.net/) is a wonderful code editor for the browser.

-This project wraps it in a Blazor .Net 7 / .Net 8 component, along with many popular use-cases detailed in the official documentation and the user forum, add-ons and themes.

-It can be used as a feature-complete Markdown editor.
+Blazor CodeMirror 6 brings the power of the [CodeMirror 6](https://codemirror.net/) code editor to Blazor, offering a comprehensive .NET 7 / .NET 8 component.
+It's tailored for both general and specialized use-cases, supporting a range of languages and Markdown editing.

+## Why Blazor CodeMirror 6?

+- Seamless Integration: Easily embeddable within Blazor applications.
+- Feature-Rich: Extensive support for syntax highlighting, auto-completion, custom linting, themes, and more.
+- Versatile: From Markdown editing to collaborative features (*to be implemented*), it's a one-stop solution for various editing needs.

 ## Features

-### For all languages
+### General

 - [x] 2-way-binding of the document contents
 - [x] setting tab size & indentation unit